 On March 11, 2020 the World Health Organization declared COVID-19 a pandemic, and on March 13, 2020 the United States declared a national emergency with respect to COVID-19.
 The spread of COVID-19 underscores certain risks we face in our business that are described in this Annual Report on Form 10-K. Governmental and non-governmental organizations may not effectively combat the spread and severity of COVID-19, which could adversely impact our profitability.
 The adverse economic effects of COVID-19 may materially decrease demand for our products based on changes in consumer behavior or the restrictions in place by governments trying to curb the outbreak.
-For example, we rescheduled in-person corporate sponsored events in 2020 and opted to hold virtual events.
+For example, we rescheduled in-person corporate sponsored events in 2021 and in 2022, opting instead to hold virtual events.
 In many cases, our associates canceled in-person sales meetings and utilized online platforms to meet virtually.
-We have held virtual company sponsored events in early 2021, and while we hope to hold corporate sponsored in-person events later in 2021, we are prepared to transition those planned in-person events to virtual events.
-The continued uncertainty regarding the spread and duration of the COVID-19 pandemic, including the multiple new variants of the virus that causes COVID-19, could lead to adverse impacts on our sales in fiscal year 2021 and our overall liquidity.
+The majority of our events in 2022 were held virtually and those events that were in-person had much lower attendance as compared to similar meetings prior to the pandemic.
+While we do plan to hold corporate sponsored in-person events in 2023, we are prepared to transition those planned in-person events to virtual events.
+The continued uncertainty regarding the spread and duration of the COVID-19 pandemic, including the multiple new variants of the virus that causes COVID-19, could lead to adverse impacts on our sales in fiscal year 2023 and our overall liquidity.

-The spread of COVID-19, or actions taken to mitigate this spread, could have material and adverse effects on our ability to operate effectively, including as a result of the complete or partial closure of certain businesses and the inability of our associates to market our products as a result of "shelter-in-place" and similar policies that may be implemented in an effort to mitigate the spread of COVID-19.
-Furthermore, the outbreak of COVID-19 has severely impacted global economic activity, and caused significant volatility and negative pressure in the financial markets.
+Notwithstanding the relaxation of pandemic-related constraints in certain markets, considerable uncertainty remains surrounding the potential effects and the effectiveness of government initiatives to contain the spread of COVID-19 domestically and in our international markets, could continue to have material and adverse effects on our ability to operate effectively.
+Our ability and the ability of our independent associates to conduct business remains constrained in some of our key markets due to partial closure of certain businesses and the inability of our associates to market our products as a result of lockdowns and similar policies that may be implemented in an effort to mitigate the spread of COVID-19.
+Furthermore, the outbreak of COVID-19 continues to impact global economic activity, and has caused significant volatility and negative pressure in the financial markets.
 We experienced challenges in getting raw materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions in global transportation capacity.

 The fluidity of this situation precludes any prediction as to the ultimate adverse impact to us of COVID-19.
 We are continuing to monitor the spread of COVID-19 and related risks.
 The magnitude and duration of the pandemic and its impact on our business, results of operations, financial position, and cash flows is uncertain as this continues to evolve globally.
-However, if the spread continues on its current trajectory, such impact could grow and our business, results of operations, financial position, and cash flows could be materially adversely affected.
+However, as new variants of the virus continue to emerge, such impact could grow and our business, results of operations, financial position, and cash flows could be materially adversely affected.